oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ---

-## Introduction

-This is the third of several labs that are part of the **Oracle Touch the Cloud** workshop.

-In this lab, you will acquire a good overview of the Oracle Integration Cloud Service (ICS), then next generation integration platform.
-You will modify an integration to Oracle EBS.
-You will explore various consoles and tools available to interact with your integration.
-The exercise will get your familiar with all the tooling available to work with this cloud service.

-Please direct comments to: John VanSant (john.vansant@oracle.com)

 ## Objectives

 - Part 1: Explore Integration Cloud Service (ICS)
 - Part 2: Use ICS to modify an integration
-- Part 3: Modify Process Cloud Service (PCS) process from Lab 200 to call new ICS integration
+- Part 3: Modify PCS Process from Lab 200 to Call New ICS Integration

 ## Required Artifacts

 - The following lab and an Oracle Public Cloud account that will be supplied by your instructor.

+## Introduction

+This is the third of several labs that are part of the **Oracle Touch the Cloud** workshop.

+In this lab, you will acquire a good overview of the Oracle Integration Cloud Service (ICS), the next generation integration platform.
+You will explore various consoles and tools available to interact with your integration.
+The exercise will get your familiar with all the tooling available to work with this cloud service.
+You will then modify an integration to Oracle EBS, then update a PCS application to call to the updated ICS endpoint.

 # Part 1: Explore Integration Cloud Service

 In this first part of the lab, we will explore the main parts of Integration Cloud Service (ICS).
 We’ll look at the following:
-1. Cloud Services Dashboard
+1. Oracle Cloud Services Dashboard
 2. ICS Designer User Interface
 3. ICS Monitoring User Interface